status-im/nimbus-eth2/docs/the_nimbus_book/src/withdrawals.md

 ## Full withdrawals

-To withdrwal the entire staked balance of your validator, you must perform a voluntary validator exit.
+To withdrawal the entire staked balance of your validator, you must perform a voluntary validator exit.

 !!! warning
     Voluntary exits are **irreversible**.